JonasHiltl/openchangelog/README.md

 # Openchangelog

 ## Filename Format
 The ordering of the changelog files is important.
 The displayed Articles in the UI are ordered by their filename in descending order.
-We recommend prefix the file with the release version.
+We recommend prefixing the file with the release version.
 ```
 {version}.{title}.md
 v0.0.1.darkmode.md